MobileGamer1577/festival-bot/README.md

 # 🎵 Festival Bot (BETA)

-Festival Bot is an open-source Discord bot focused on **Fortnite Festival**, with additional moderation and utility features.
+Festival Bot is an open-source Discord bot for Discord servers, currently focused on **utility and localization**,
+with **Fortnite Festival features planned for the future**.

-The project is currently in **beta** and under active development.
+The project is in **beta** and under active development.

 ---

 ## ✨ Features

-### 🎮 Fortnite Festival
+### 🎮 Fortnite Festival (planned)
-- Festival-related information
-- More Festival features coming soon
+- Fortnite Festival features are **planned but not yet implemented**
+- This section will be expanded as development progresses

 ### 🌍 Localization
 - Multi-language system (currently **English** & **German**)